locize/blog/source/_posts/tms.md

 Additionally, locize is the [key piece](../i18n-l10n-t9n-tms/) to localize your software project, together with [i18next](https://www.i18next.com).

 locize removes the pain in the translation process.
 No more delays in shipping your software because of missing translations.
 Translators can keep up with changes from day one.
 The continuous localization process keeps up with your demanding business.

+### 1. Empowerment through Simplicity
+Locize offers an intuitive interface that makes translation management straightforward.
+You can precisely control what each translator sees, track missing translations effortlessly, and organize your application with multiple namespaces.
+It’s everything you need, without the complexity you dread.

+### 2. End to Delays in Software Delivery
+Say goodbye to the all-too-common translation delays that keep your software from shipping on time.
+With Locize, translators can begin their work from day one, thanks to our continuous localization process that keeps pace with your agile business needs.

+### 3. Robust Versioning Support
+Every developer understands the significance of version control in software development.
+Locize excels here, ensuring that updates are managed without confusion, preserving your hard work, and enhancing team collaboration.

+### 4. Escape Service Lock-In
+Unlike other platforms, Locize champions your freedom.
+While fully integrated with [i18next](../how-to-choose-the-right-translation-management-system-with-i18next/), Locize allows you to export your translations for use with any system you choose, reaffirming your control over your project's tools and data.

+### 5. Expertise and Support from i18next Creators
+Leveraging deep insights from the creators of i18next, Locize brings you unmatched support and expertise in internationalization, helping you optimize your localization workflow for global success.

+### 6. Sophisticated Handling of Complex Linguistic Features
+Our system understands the nuances of pluralization across languages, ensuring that your translations are not just accurate, but contextually appropriate for all your global users.

+### 7. Seamless Integration with Third-Party Services
+Locize doesn’t just work well alone; it plays well with others.
+Integrate with a range of third-party translation services to expand your capabilities, from project finalization to direct translator interaction.

+### 8. Flexible Translation Delivery
+Our CDN offers instant updates to translations without a full redeploy, ideal for dynamic projects.
+However, for environments with specific needs, such as restricted internet access, Locize allows you to bundle translations directly with your product.

 ➡️ [Watch our introduction video](https://docs.locize.com)